argoproj/argo-events/docs/eventsources/setup/github.md

         kubectl apply -n argo-events -f <event-source-file-updated-in-previous-step>

 1. Go to `Webhooks` under your project settings on GitHub and verify the webhook is registered.
 You can also do the same by looking at the event-source pod logs.

-1. Create the sensor by running the following command,
+1. Create the sensor by running the following command.

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/github.yaml